hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/queries/2-create-query.md

 ### Apollo Query Component
 The recommended method is to use the render prop method, where you will just pass your GraphQL query as prop and `<Query />` component will fetch the data automatically and will present it in the component's render prop function.

 Great!
-Now let's define the graphql query to be used:
+Now let's define the GraphQL query to be used:

 Open `src/components/Todo/TodoPrivateList.js` and add the following code: